Hardening snowflake security: access controls explained

 Managing access across users, roles and groups

-While managing access for enterprises often begins simply, it can quickly escalate in complexity as employees move from project to project, team to team and position to position.
+While managing access for enterprises often begins as a simple process, it can quickly escalate in complexity as employees move from project to project, team to team and position to position.
 Therefore, managing access at scale can develop into an arduous and time-consuming task for those responsible for carrying out these changes (which can mean security teams, IT, data engineering or other teams, depending on the organization).

 Ideally, a data warehouse should have its data utilized by many teams in the organization in order to drive business and innovation forward.
 However, usage must always strike the delicate balance between operation and risk.
 Granting wide access to many teams can raise costs, use up valuable time and pose high risk, especially when third parties are added into the mix.
 The more data is exposed, the greater the possibility of undesirable outcomes like data breaches, data leaks and exposure of more people to sensitive data.
 This conflict sits at the heart of data policies.